- international

 On-Line Information Sessions

-Two on-line information sessions are scheduled on 21 March 2025 in two time slots during which students will have the chance to learn more about the Summer School as well as meet the academic coordinators and staff.
+Two on-line information sessions were held on 21 March 2025, during which students had the chance to learn more about the Summer School, as well as meet the academic coordinators and staff.

 Contents